 Mold Types And Causes

-Mold is a fungus that has many species.
-It lives inside and outside of al structures; it is found naturally everywhere.
-Not all molds are toxic.
+Mold is a fungus that exists both indoors and outdoors, but not all molds are toxic.
 Many are harmful, but only a few types of mold can cause potentially serious injury.
-Most simply cause the symptoms similar to that of seasonal allergies.
-Some, however, can cause illnesses such as pulmonary edema, brain damage, and emphysema.
+Most simply cause symptoms similar to those of seasonal allergies.
+Some, however, can cause more serious illnesses, such as pulmonary edema, brain damage, and emphysema.
 In some case of prolonged exposure, death may result.
-The most indoor molds are Cladosporium, Aspirilligus, Stachybotrys, Fusarium, Penicillium, and Alternaria.
+The common indoor molds are Cladosporium, Aspergillus, Stachybotrys, Fusarium, Penicillium, and Alternaria.

 Stachbotrys

-Most commonly recognized as the most dangerous mole family, stachybotrys is often what people are referring to when they speak of black mold.
-It is the most dangerous of the molds species, stachybotrys chartarum.
-Spores from this particular mold produce myotoxins which can are toxic to humans if inhaled, eaten, or touched.
-It is black, slimy, and found in areas that have been exposed to standing water for lengthy time period.
-It grows on materials that are rich in cellulose, such as sheet rock, wall paper, insulation, and ceiling tiles.
+Stachybotrys, or black mold, is commonly recognized as the most dangerous of the mold species Stachybotrys chartarum.
+Spores from this particular mold produce mycotoxins, which are toxic to humans if inhaled, eaten, or touched.
+Stachybotrys appears black and velvety or slimy, and is found in areas that have been exposed to standing water for a lengthy time period.
+It grows on materials that are rich in cellulose, such as sheet rock, wall paper, insulation, ceiling tiles, and wallpaper.
+Most of time when it is found indoors there has already been considerable water damage because it's gone unnoticed or ignored.
+This is because it is a type of mold that needs long periods of time with persistent and increased levels of moisture.

 Cladosporium, Fusarium, Alternaria and Penicillium

-All three of these dangerous mold families can be found in soil; on dead plants; cellulose rich materials such as sheet rock, insulation or fabric; water damaged carpets; and grain—among other things.
+All of these dangerous mold families can be found in soil, on dead plants, on cellulose rich materials such as sheet rock, insulation or fabric, on water-damaged carpets, humidifiers, and in grain among other things.
 These types of mold are very dangerous if allowed to colonize in a home.
 Fusarium and Cladosporium can also grow in ductwork that is lined with fiberglass.

-All of these species are found naturally either indoors or outdoor.
+All of these species are found naturally, either indoors or outdoors.
 To avoid contracting illness from any of these black molds, you must take precautions.
-Eliminate any standing water, and get rid of any old building materials, and dead plants.
+Eliminate any standing water, and get rid of any old building materials and dead plants.
 Also, never try to test any mold.
-Call the local health department or a licensed professional for suspected mold problem.
+Call the local health department or a licensed professional if you suspect a mold problem.